wnederhof/basecode/README.md

 `curl ... | sh`

 # Design Principles
-CrudCodeGen is designed with good practies in mind.
-Many of these practices are common, while others are less common.

 ## Productive
 CrudCodeGen should be the go-to tool for quickly setting up a prototype, but also your go-to tool for building large web applications.